 3.2 Multi-Level Classification Strategy

-Level 1 - Permutation-Based Preprocessing: Extract BWT permutation features that capture category-specific structural patterns
+Level 1 - Permutation-Based Preprocessing: Extract BWT permutation features that capture category-specific

-Level 2 - Entropy-Weighted Compression: Apply category-specific compression models with entropy-based importance weighting
+Level 2 - Entropy-Weighted Compression: Apply category-specific compression models with entropy-based importance

 Level 3 - Decision Path Construction: Build interpretable decision trees from permutation composition patterns